 Hence the name of the village, which comes from the Arabic “Cautzar”, which means “fountain of paradise”.
 Visitirs can still see the Arab fountain from the 16th century in perfect condition.

 Frigiliana, the balcony to the sea

-Frigiliana is probably the most visited and well known village in the Axarquia if we don’t count the coastal villages.
-Because it is situated only 7 km from Nerja, it receives many tourist visits, very similar to Mijas Pueblo and Fuengirola.
+This is probably the most visited and well known village in the Axarquia if we don’t count the coastal villages.

 Frigiliana stands out for having the best preserved old town of Moorish origin in Spain.